-Do you know that moment, around 3:00 pm, when you catch a glimpse of your reflection and realize the eye shadow you spent extra time on that morning melted, faded or creased.
-We’ve all had that moment!
-Luckily, with experience comes wisdom, and we have a three-step process to help you stop eye shadow creasing.
+There are three key steps to prevent your eye shadow from creasing and to make sure you have perfect, long-lasting lids: conceal, prime and color.
+We’ve all had that moment, around 3:00 pm, when you catch a glimpse of your reflection and realize the eye shadow you spent extra time on that morning melted, faded or creased.
+Luckily, with experience comes wisdom, and we have the perfect three-step process to help you stop eye shadow creasing.

 1. Conceal (with Foundation)